 Other programs worth looking into include Zoho (simple, ideal for micro-sized businesses), Fresh Books (great invoicing tools within it), Wave (free software) and all offer free trials.

 Many in the accounting world don’t like networking.
 It’s sweat-inducing to consider standing in a crowd, hoping to find someone to talk to.
 But, the benefits outweigh the pain if it’s done right.
 Don’t go to a networking function looking for work.
 Instead, go with the intent of finding people you like, share common beliefs with and think you can share with.
 You may find help with a business challenge you’ve been facing, you may find accountability partners and there may even be someone who knows someone who could use your services.

 Bookkeeping is an area where constant improvement can make the difference between a stagnant business and one that grows and thrives.
-Take some time to source out options and make the changes sure to deliver.
+Take some time to source out your continuing education options and make the changes sure to deliver.